aaronpkelly/aaronpkelly.github.io/index.md

-Hi I'm Aaron, I like to break things for a living.
+Hi I'm Aaron, and I like to break things for a living.

+Occassionally, I'll try to put them back together to see how they work!

 # Posts
 Below are my posts!
+They are the main focus of this website.
 They contain information and opinion about a particular topic, and hopefully be well curated, revised, and updated over time.

 Some posts will take the form of larger walkthrough guides that I have created to share my experiences on a particular topic.